dwalraven21/creative-logic/README.md

 ## Improvements

+One improvement I'm currently working on is adding some sort of alert/message to the designer once the developer says the project is live.
+I think the functionality will be similar to the message to the developer that their request has been accepted, but I just haven't had time to implement it yet.

-One improvement I would like to make in the future is to have an additional view for users who are not signed in or registered.
+Something I would like to add in the future is an additional view for users who are not signed in or registered.
 I always hate it when a website makes you sign up before you can see anything.
 I would like users to be able to still interact with the site (in a limited way) before committing to signing up.

 Another improvement would be to make the messaging part of the app a little nicer looking.
 I would love to change the inbox view to display just the subject and date of each message and allow the user to click to open the full message as an accordion or modal.
 I would also love to have some sort of indication when the message has been read, but I didn't have time to accomplish all of this in four days.